 keytool.exe -importcert -alias AddTrustExternalCARoot -file c:\certs\AddTrustExternalCARoot.crt -keystore eventsentry.jks keytool.exe -importcert -alias ComodoUTNSGCCA -file c:\certs\ComodoUTNSGCCA.crt -keystore eventsentry.jks keytool.exe -importcert -alias EssentialSSLCA_2 -file c:\certs\EssentialSSLCA_2.crt -keystore eventsentry.jks keytool.exe -importcert -alias UTNAddTrustSGCCA -file c:\certs\UTNAddTrustSGCCA.crt -keystore eventsentry.jks

-Then after the chain is complete, import the server specific certificate:
+Then after the chain is complete, import the new server specific certificate provided by the CA:

-keytool.exe -importcert -alias eventsentry -file c:\certs\server_domain_local.crt -keystore eventsentry.jks
+keytool.exe -importcert -alias eventsentry -file c:\certs\<servername_domain_local>.crt -keystore eventsentry.jks

 Move the keystore to the conf folder: